Calophyllum elegans

 Calophyllum elegans is a species of tropical flowering plants in the family Calophyllaceae.
 It grows as a 9.1 m (30 feet) tall tree.
-It is an endangered species native to Borneo, where it is confined to Sarawak.
+It is an endangered species native to Borneo, where it is confined to western Sarawak.

 It grows on sandy clay soil at the edge of swamp forest, kerangas forest, and mixed dipterocarp forests below 580 meters elevation.